BajuMcBites/JOSHypervisor/PreLab2.md

 First we allocate "physical" memory in the environment and then copy program headers from the elf into the memory we just allocated

-Additonallly one page is allocated in the enviroment for the program stack.
+Additionally one page is allocated in the enviroment for the program stack.
 The program stack is offset from the user stack by one poge (on top of the stack overflow guard page).

 If debug information is present, space for that is also allocated in the environment and copied over